tamanna1929/SKY130-CMOS-Design/README.md

 <br>A point x0 = 0.988568, y0 = 0.985 is obtained
 <br>Since x0 ~ y0.
 Therefore, Switching Threshold Voltage = Vm = x0 = y0 = 0.988V
 <br><h2>Conclusion</h2>
-<br>Throughout the course, I gained a comprehensive understanding of MOSFETs and CMOS inverters.
-I learned various techniques to modify inverter characteristics and acquired practical skills in creating SPICE decks from netlists and running simulations.
-The study of voltage transfer characteristics and their influencing factors deepened my knowledge further.
-Additionally, exploring static behavior and its components was highly enlightening.
-The hands-on lab activities were particularly valuable, as analyzing simulation plots encouraged me to experiment with parameter adjustments.
-Overall, the workshop significantly enhanced my grasp of MOSFET fundamentals and sparked a keen interest in the subject.
-The continuous guidance provided by the VLSI System Design team made this experience highly rewarding.
+<br>During the workshop, I developed a solid foundation in MOSFETs and CMOS inverter operation.
+The course covered various methods to influence inverter properties and taught me how to construct and simulate SPICE decks effectively.
+Understanding voltage transfer characteristics and the factors that affect them, as well as static behavior analysis, were key takeaways.
+The lab exercises provided hands-on practice and encouraged curiosity about the effects of varying simulation parameters.
+This workshop has been instrumental in fueling my enthusiasm for mastering MOSFET basics.
+The continuous assistance and guidance from the VLSI System Design group enhanced my overall learning experience.
 <br><h2>References</h2>
 <li>https://github.com/kunalg123/sky130CircuitDesignWorkshop</li>
 <li>https://www.vlsisystemdesign.com/</li>